openpmix/openpmix/docs/developers/frameworks.rst

   during transmission
 * ``pstat``: Statistics, including reporting resource usage at the process, node, and disk levels
-* ``pstrg``: Storage system support for querying availability and characteristics of file systems
 * ``ptl``: Transport Layer for client-server and tool-server communication